Sign in

 Day 05: Namche – Tengboche (3,860m) – B.L.D

 After the acclimatization day at Namche, we are now ready to trek further higher.
-We will continue our trek after breakfast and head towards Tengboche as our destination for the day.
+We will continue our island peak trek after breakfast and head towards Tengboche as our destination for the day.
 The trek passes through a forested trail and on the ridge.
 After about 6 hours of uphill walk, we reach Tengboche village.
 Once we reach Tengboche village, we can enjoy Mountain View of the peaks like Tawache, Nuptse, Lhotse, Ama Dablam including Everest.

 Once we settle into our accommodation, we can set out on an exploration of Tengboche Monastery, the biggest Buddhist monastery in the region where Tenzing Norgay Sherpa, the first man to summit Mt.
-Everest along with Sir Edmund Hilary, was sent to be a monk once.
+Everest, along with Sir Edmund Hilary, was sent to be a monk once.
 The galore magnificence of the monastery is simply overwhelming.

 Accommodation: Guesthouse